Timor Python: A Toolbox for Industrial Modular Robotics: Model Generation

-For any module, we define the directed \textit{module graph} $G_m$, where the nodes are the connectors, bodies, and joints of the module.
-For every child-parent relation between bodies and \{connectors, joints\} within the module, there are two antiparallel (in opposing direction) edges.
-An edge $e$ connecting nodes $(u, v)$ with reference frames $(F_u, F_v)$ has the transition property $T_e = T(F_u, F_v)$.
-Fig.~\ref{fig:powerball_graph} shows the module graph for the powerball module displayed in Fig.~\ref{fig:powerball_frames}.
+where the $\mathtt{neighbor}(u, v)$ predicate evaluates to true if a neighbor relationship between $u$ and $v$ exists and false, otherwise.
+To any edge $e \in \mathcal{E}_{m_i}$ between vertices $(u, v)$ with reference frames $(F_u, F_v)$, we assign the feature \mbox{$T_e \vcentcolon= T(F_u, F_v)$}.
+Fig.~\ref{fig:Powerball_graph} shows the module graph for the Powerball module displayed in Fig.~\ref{fig:Powerball_frames}.

-While a module can be composed of an arbitrary number of these base elements, it usually represents one piece of hardware as produced by a robot manufacturer.
-Due to the possible multiplicity of bodies and joints, even complex hardware modules with arbitrary geometries, such as fully integrated multiple degrees-of-freedom joints can easily be described as a single atomic building block of a robot.
+While a module can be composed of an arbitrary number of these base elements, it usually represents one piece of hardware as produced by a manufacturer.
+Due to the possible multiplicity of bodies and joints, even complex hardware with arbitrary geometries, such as fully integrated multiple degrees-of-freedom joints or mobile bases can easily be described as a single module.

-Modules can not contain (sub)modules.
-This atomic design ensures multiple modules can be parsed in any order and independent of each other, enabling straightforward recombination of modules in arbitrary sets and a holistic module serialization within a single JSON object.